Sjors/nado-book/basics/address.md

 In the past, users had paper wallets they could print.
 And if they were generated securely without a back door, then on one side of the piece of paper would be something starting with a 1, and on the other side of the paper would be something starting with a 5.
 And then it specified that only the Bitcoin address should be shown, but the private key shouldn’t be shared.

 There are also addresses that begin with a 3, which is for coins encumbered by the hash of a script, rather than the hash of a public key.
-We’ll cover Pay-to-Script-Hash (P2SH) in chapter @sec:miniscript.
-Usually these are multi-signature addresses, but they could also be SegWit addresses.^[As explained in chapter @sec:segwit, SegWit typically uses bech32 addresses.
+We’ll cover Pay-to-Script-Hash (P2SH) in chapter 10.
+Usually these are multi-signature addresses, but they could also be SegWit addresses.^[As explained in chapter 3, SegWit typically uses bech32 addresses.
 But it took a long time for all wallets and exchanges to support sending to bech32 addresses.
 To still take advantage of some of SegWit’s benefits, an address type that looks like regular P2SH to the sender was introduced, but it contains SegWit magic under the hood.
 This is called a P2SH-P2WPKH address: <https://bitcoincore.org/en/segwit_wallet_dev/>]

 Although base58 addresses worked fine, there was room for improvement.
 And this came in the form of bech32.